 It’s one of the most famous landmarks in the city and has become one of the global symbols of LA, which you’ve gotta see.
 Yes, it’s just a sign and yes, you’ll probably be done after 30 minutes but you’re in LA, so why not.
 One area to get a great shot is at Beachwood Canyon but you’ll find lots of places in the city.

 Make sure not to take the Hollyridge Trail which was famous to grab a snap behind the letters.
 Since April 2017 the trail has been closed and no longer available for us to trek.

-Another classic LA location is the famous Griffith Observatory featured in one of the most famous scenes of the Oscar winning film La La Land.
-It has stunning views across the Hollywood Hills as well as beautiful Art Deco architecture for you to admire.
+Another classic LA location is the famous Griffith Observatory featured in one of the most famous scenes of the Oscar-winning film La La Land.
+It has stunning views of the Hollywood Hills as well as beautiful Art Deco architecture for you to admire.